aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/2-set-up-react-app.md

 ---
-title: "Set up React app"
+title: "Set up React App"
 id: "set-up-react-app"
 ---

+# Set up React App

 Now that you have [created a smart contract](./1-create-smart-contract.md), we are going to set up React app.